 Financial Aid Eligibility

 An applicant/student must be a U.S. citizen, a naturalized citizen of the United States, permanent resident or an eligible non-citizen.
 Financial aid is awarded on the basis of demonstrated need.
 Need is determined by an analysis of income and assets of students and their families.
-Boston University School of Medicine, The Goldman Dental School and the School of Public Health each offer their own merit-based scholarships and loans.
+Boston University Chobanian & Avedisian School of Medicine, The Goldman Dental School, School of Public Health, and Graduate Medical Sciences each offer their own merit-based scholarships and loans.

 Financial need is determined based on the formula: